python-pillow/Pillow/README.md

 by using multiple processing elements.
 Common CPU SIMD instruction sets are MMX, SSE-SSE4, AVX, AVX2, AVX512, NEON.

-Currently, Pillow-SIMD can be [compiled](#installation) with SSE4 (default) and AVX2 support.
+Currently, Pillow-SIMD can be [compiled](#installation) with SSE4 (default) or AVX2 support.

 ## Status

-Pillow-SIMD project is production-ready for you to start building SIMD-enabled image processing systems.
+Pillow-SIMD project is production-ready.
 The project is supported by Uploadcare, a SAAS for cloud-based image storing and processing.
 [![Uploadcare][uploadcare.logo]][uploadcare.com]
-In fact, Uploadcare itself has been running Pillow-SIMD for about a year now.
+In fact, Uploadcare has been running Pillow-SIMD for about two years now.

-The following Uploadcare image operations are currently SIMD-accelerated:
+The following image operations are currently SIMD-accelerated:

 - Resize (convolution-based resampling): SSE4, AVX2
 - Gaussian and box blur: SSE4